 The final stage of secondary education is the rhetoric or poetic stage.
 Students in the rhetoric stage are called upon to marshal facts into arguments, and to move beyond peer-level competition into mature relationships.
 In other words, students are trained to exhibit wisdom as learning is applied; they are to give proof to the Hebrew translation of wisdom as “skillful fingers.”
 With these ends in view, students learn to identify and analyze assumptions made by peers, texts and teachers, learning along the way that they must take captive every thought for Christ.
 A successfully trained rhetoric student should know, by the grace of our Lord, how to think God’s thoughts after him.

-At TCA, the Upper School Tutorial includes the Omnibus curriculum.
-Omnibus is centered on reading great works of theology, history, and literature from the Church Fathers through the Reformation.
+At Trinitas Classical Academy, the Upper School includes the Omnibus curriculum.
+Omnibus is a humanities course, centered on reading great works of theology, history, and literature from the Church Fathers through the Reformation.
 Some of the texts include; Augustine’s Confessions; Beowulf; Shakespeare; The Divine Comedy: Inferno; selections from The Canterbury Tales and more.
 The students are challenged to grow in the exercise of logic; thinking through the substance of the text, its cultural application and wherein it coincides with the truth of Scripture.
 The class will endeavor to develop the students’ rhetorical skills through class discussions, oral presentations and debate, as well as seek to hone their writing abilities through various forms of compositions.